Laravel-Backpack/docs/6.x/crud-uploaders.md

 - **`uploader`** - default: **null**
 This allows you to overwrite or set the uploader class for this field.
 You can use any class that implements `UploaderInterface`.
 - **`fileNamer`** - default: **null**
 It accepts a `FileNameGeneratorInterface` instance or a closure.
 As the name implies, this will be used to generate the file name.
-If you don't set it, Backpack will use the default naming strategy.
+Read more about in the [Naming uploaded files](#upload-name-files) section.

 <a name="upload-name-files"></a>
 #### Naming uploaded files